On quantum separation of variables beyond fundamental representations: Sklyanin's type construction of the SoV basis

 where:

 Moreover it holds:

-\end{theorem} \begin{proof} The proof that the covectors $\left( \ref{D-L-EigenV}\right) $ are eigencovectors of $\mathsf{B}^{(K)}(\lambda )$ with the above defined eigenvalues is standard, see e.g. \cite{Nic13b}, it uses just the Yang-Baxter commutation relations and the fact that the left reference covector is $ \mathsf{B}^{(K)}$-eigencovector.
+\end{theorem} \begin{proof} The proof that the co-vectors $\left( \ref{D-L-EigenV}\right) $ are eigenco-vectors of $\mathsf{B}^{(K)}(\lambda )$ with the above defined eigenvalues is standard, see e.g. \cite{Nic13b}, it uses just the Yang-Baxter commutation relations and the fact that the left reference co-vector is a $ \mathsf{B}^{(K)}$-eigenco-vector.
 Indeed, it holds

 and